 Classically French Tian Provençal

-A French Tian Provençal is an incredibly simple tart with beautifully layered vegetables drizzled in olive oil.
+A French Tian Provençal is an incredibly simple puff pastry tart with beautifully layered vegetables drizzled in olive oil.
 In the classic French tradition, it’s a simple celebration of summer.
 And inspired by my favorite boulangerie.

 There is nothing more French than a boulangerie.
 Home to some of France’s most divine culinary pleasures.
 Their glass cases are filled with sweet and savory masterpieces… all in neat little rows.

-It makes me happy to stand and gaze at their intricate designs and stunning perfection.
-Even if I don’t indulge.
+It makes me happy to stand and gaze at their intricate designs and stunning perfection, even if I don’t indulge.

 Looking for something savory instead of sweet on a warm August day, I wandered into my favorite French bakery and boulangerie.
 There, I discovered an amazing summer vegetable tart I couldn’t wait to sink my teeth into.
 And believe me, it didn’t disappoint.